-When comparing Gleim CPA Review and Becker CPA Review, initially it’s tough to determine which course is better.
-So, let’s take a look at the format, software updates, price, and other important factors to see whether one stands out from the other.
+When comparing Gleim CPA Review and Becker CPA Review, it’s tough to determine which course is better.
+No one wants to spend a lot of time and money on a course that won’t help them learn.
+So let’s take a look at the format, software updates, price, and other important factors of these courses to see whether one stands out from the other.

 Course Expiration and Access